Pirate-Weather/pirateweather/docs/API.md

 * The `daily` block will return the data for the current day except when querying data from the last 24h.
 * The `alerts` block is not included.
 * The `flags` block will show the sources used in the request, the requested `units` and the API version.

+When requesting data from the PW archive (3-4 months trailing), the optional `tmextra` query parameter controls which variables are returned.
+When it is included, same variables that are present in a forecast request (except alerts) are returned.
+When it is not included (by default), the same range of parameters returned by ERA5 requests is included.

 #### API Key
 The API key needs to be requested from <https://pirateweather.net/>.
 After signing up for the service, the forecast API needs to be subscribed to, by logging in and clicking subscribe.
 Once subscribed to the API, it can take up to 20 minutes for the change to propagate to the gateway to allow requests, so go grab a coffee and it should be ready shortly after.